 Step Five: Create loving boundaries.

 Once you’ve identified the toxic relationship and thought about the role this person is playing in your life, you then need to create some loving boundaries to protect yourself from the toxicity in this relationship.
+And by loving boundaries, I mean block them and do not make any form of contact, if at all possible.
 Maybe this means completely cutting off contact with the person.
+It most likely does.
 Or blocking them on social media so they can’t pop in whenever they please.
 Or limiting the time you spend together or only talking on the phone once a month (or a decade).
 Whatever feels right to you.
-This is a chance for you to experiment and find the best arrangement that allows you to be yourself without letting anyone else dim your light.
+This is a chance for you to experiment and find the best arrangement that allows you to be yourself without letting anyone else drag you down.

 I’ve had a few of these relationships in my life (and so has everyone because welcome to being human!)
 I will say that, in my experience, it’s been nearly impossible for me to get myself out of these situations, mostly for two reasons:

 1. Always focusing on the good.
 So for example, someone might lie to me, only reach out when they need something, dump their baggage on me—but I choose to remember that one time they did something nice instead.
-This is something I don’t want to change about myself, BUT it’s worked to my disadvantage because I end up making lots of excuses for someone else’s poor behavior and putting myself in a position for them to use me for whatever it is they need in the moment—and then carry on.
+This is something I don’t want to change about myself (even though it’s a very co-dependent trait), BUT it’s worked to my disadvantage because I end up making lots of excuses for someone else’s poor behavior and putting myself in a position for them to use me for whatever it is they need at the moment—and then carry on.
 It’s like that hazing scene in Animal House: Thank you Sir, may I have another?
 Not healthy for anyone involved.

 So, I’m no expert in letting go—but I’ve started to learn how to and it feels soooo much better.
 The steps above are something I practice and am still practicing.
 And I learned them from lots of books, advice, and a therapist.
 I hope they help you too! 🙂